-Elenita was born in October 1945 in small fishing village called Tortugas in the province of Balanga, Bataan of the Republic of the Philippines.
+Elenita was born in the mid-1940s in small fishing village called Tortugas in the province of Balanga, Bataan of the Republic of the Philippines.

 It was the year when the Philippines was liberated from the Japanese occupation during World War II by the combined forces of America and Philippines.